 New Christians—and a bunch of us older ones too—tend to be fascinated by the fact God has a lot of different names.

-No, I’m not talking about the different words for “God” in other languages: Theos, Deus, Dios, Diyos, Dieu, Dia, Dio, Zeu, Gott, Gud, Hudaý, Bog, Buh, Elohim, Allah, Ulah, Dev, Ram, Atua, Kami, Haneunim, and so forth.
-Those are neat too, as are the different ways humanity has rendered “Jesus.”
-But people who are into that, are more into languages.
-Your average Christian is more into the many different things God is called in the bible.
+No, I’m not talking about the different words for “God” in other languages: Theos, Deus, Dios, Diyos, Dieu, Dia, Dio, Zeu, Gott, Gud, Hudaý, Bog, Buh, Elohim,

 And I haven’t even got to the titles yet.
-Like Mighty God, Ancient of Days, Alpha and Omega, Lord of Hosts, and so on.
+Like Ancient of Days, Alpha and Omega, Lord of Hosts, and so on.
 Go to your average Christian bookstore (assuming your local one hasn’t shut down, or moved to the internet) and they even have a poster covered in God’s titles.
 Suitable for framing, if you’re not a teenager but still like posters.

 Bust out some Hebrew to go along with it, and some Christians will get sloppy with excitement.
-I can write articles about God’s attributes till my fingers go numb, but many a Christian doesn’t give a rip about theology: They just want easy ideas which they can meditate upon and come up with their own insights about, and one of the easiest ideas to mentally play with is one of God’s names.
-So they just love God’s names.
+I can write articles about God’s attributes till my fingers go numb, but many a Christian doesn’t give a rip about theology: They just want easy ideas which

 There’s just something about them.
 Because, as many Christians teach, there’s power in God’s name.
-Jr 10.6 Power, power, wonder-working power.
-Power to break every chain, break every chain, break every chain.

 But I should first point out these many names of God… are not necessarily what God names himself.

 But to the ancients, gods weren’t all-powerful.
-Gods could only control, or reign over, one particular thing—like weather or sex.
-Even the mightiest of gods wasn’t the creator of all things; ancient myths always had the first gods making the universe out of pre-existing materials, which nobody made… and often the pre-existing materials made the gods, like when Ouranos and Gaia made Chronos.
-Likewise these gods weren’t even moral beings.
-(Well, Baldr was good.
-But of all the gods in pagan mythology, it’s pretty much only him.
-And they killed him.)
+Gods could only control, or reign over, one particular thing.
+Like weather.
+Or sex.
+Even the mightiest of gods wasn’t the creator of all things; ancient myths always had the first gods making the universe out of pre-existing materials, which nobody made… and often the pre-existing materials were gods themselves, and made the gods.
+Like when Ouranos and Gaia (or, if I were to translate their names into English, Heaven and Earth) made Chronos (Time), the father of Zeus (Life).

 But “God” isn’t properly his name; it’s his species.
-It’s like when God refers to any of us as “human,” or “son of man”—like he did Ezekiel, Ek 2.1 or Jesus did of himself.
-Mt 8.20
+It’s like when God refers to any of us as “human,” or “son of man”—like he did Ezekiel,

 What God calls himself.

 In recent times, linguists speculate šaddaý means something else.
 Ordinarily šaddaýim, its plural, means “breasts.”
 So linguists wonder whether this was meant to represent God’s provision to his people, kinda like a mother provides milk for her newborn.
-Remember, God may be our Father, Mt 6.9 but as a spirit Jn 4.24 he has no gender.
+Remember, God may be our Father,

 Me, I figure just because a word looks like another word, it doesn’t automatically mean they’re related.
 A baseball pitcher isn’t called that because he can drink a lot of beer.
 (Think about that a moment.
 Laugh when you get it.)
 The Saxon for “throw” just happened to resemble the Old French for “pot.”
 Same with šaddaý—there’s no reason to assume it’s descended from any similar-looking Hebrew words.
 The ancients believed it meant “almighty.”
 Let’s assume they’re right, and move on.